svenvanhees/Codeigniter-IMDb-Scraper-Library/README.md

-	*Difrent scrape options to refine your results *Includes a light mode to make searching faster *Youtube trailer url in the final results, also has options available in the config *More to follow...
+	*Difrent scrape options to refine your results *Includes a light mode to make searching faster *Youtube trailer url in the final results, also has options available in the config *Also includes a timestamp in the final array for easy database filter and retrieval *More to follow...

 --------------------------------------------------------------------------------------------------------------------------